The Cartels and Leniency Review: Italy

 i The notion and ban of cartels

-Cartels are not defined but typically include arrangements between competitors clearly aimed at substantially restricting competition, such as by fixing prices, limiting production, sharing markets and customers and bid rigging.
-Since such arrangements are by their very nature harmful to the proper functioning of competitive markets, they are considered restrictions of competition 'by object', and, therefore, a full analysis of their effects is not required, although – as we will see – the economic and legal context in which they happen remain a central element for their assessment.
-Cartels are thus punished as per se restrictions.
+In December 2021, Legislative Decree No. 185/2021 (the IAL Amendment) came into force, implementing EU Directive 2019/1 (known as the ECN+ Directive).2 The IAL now provides a non-exhaustive list of conduct constituting 'secret cartels' that is consistent with the IAA's practice in including fixing prices, limiting production, sharing markets and customers, and bid rigging.
+Since agreements or concerted practices of this kind are by their very nature harmful to the proper functioning of competitive markets, they are considered restrictions of competition 'by object' and, therefore, a full analysis of their effects is not required; cartels are thus punished as restrictions per se.
+However, the economic and legal context in which they take place remain a central element in their assessment.

-While there is no general guidance on cartels in the IAA's soft law, in 2014 the IAA adopted guidelines on the method for setting fines in relation to antitrust infringements, which are particularly relevant for cartels.
-Moreover, in 2018 the IAA adopted compliance programmes guidelines which are to be read in close connection with the leniency programmes (see Section I.ii).
+While there is no general guidance on cartels in the IAA's soft law, in 2014, the IAA adopted guidelines on the method for setting fines in relation to antitrust infringements, which are particularly relevant for cartels.
+Moreover, in 2018, the IAA adopted compliance programmes guidelines that are to be read in close connection with the leniency programmes (see Section I.ii).
 Finally, in 2020 the IAA issued a notice providing guidelines on the assessment of cooperation agreements in the context of the covid-19 pandemic, focusing on temporary cooperation agreements aimed at favouring the production and distribution of essential services and goods that may be subject to shortages due to a sudden rise in demand, in particular in the agri-food and health sector.
-While there is no departure from the general prohibition of cartels, the notice provides some informal guidance on the conditions under which cooperation between competitors can be lawful (and to our knowledge such guidance has been provided in practice).
+While there is no departure from the general prohibition of cartels, the notice provides some informal guidance on the conditions under which cooperation between competitors can be lawful.11

 ii The leniency programme